aws/aws-iot-device-sdk-embedded-C/README.md

 All of the released versions of the C-SDK libraries are available as git tags.
 For example, the last release of the v3 SDK version is available at [tag 3.1.5](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.1.5).

+### 202412.00

+This release includes [202406.01-LTS](https://github.com/FreeRTOS/FreeRTOS-LTS/releases/tag/202406.01-LTS) versions of coreMQTT, corePKCS11, coreHTTP, coreJSON, backoffAlgorithm, AWS IoT Device Shadow, AWS IoT Jobs, AWS IoT Device Defender, AWS IoT Fleet Provisioning and SigV4 libraries.

+ Additionally it updates the MbedTLS version to v3.5.1 and removes the OTA library and its associated demo.
+We recommend transitioning to the [new modular and composable OTA approach](https://freertos.org/Documentation/03-Libraries/07-Modular-over-the-air-updates/01-Over-the-air-updates) .
+To get started, see the new [OTA reference demo](https://github.com/FreeRTOS/Lab-Project-ota-example-for-AWS-IoT-Core?tab=readme-ov-file).

 ### 202211.00
 [API documentation of 202211.00 release](https://aws.github.io/aws-iot-device-sdk-embedded-C/202211.00/index.html)